 The directors are committed to high standards of corporate governance and collaborative relationships with stakeholders

-Three of the trustees of the Nuclear Trust are appointed by The Secretary of State for Business, Energy and Industrial Strategy (BEIS) and two by EDF Energy, the current owner of the eight nuclear power stations across the UK whose nuclear liabilities are covered by the fund.
+Three of the trustees of the Nuclear Trust are appointed by The Secretary of State for Department of Energy Security and Net Zero (DESNZ) and two appointed by EDF Energy, the current owner of the eight nuclear power stations across the UK whose nuclear liabilities are covered by the fund.

 The trustees of the Nuclear Trust are also directors of Nuclear Liabilities Fund Limited.

 The Board of Nuclear Liabilities Fund Limited meets at least six times a year.
 There are three Committees providing oversight and reporting to the Board: the Investment Committee, the Audit Committee and the Remuneration and Nominations Committee.
 The Board is supported by the executive team and a number of service providers.

 The Investment Committee meets at least six times a year to oversee the detailed administration of the investment portfolio and receives reports from fund managers and investment advisers.
 The Audit Committee meets at least four times a year and the Remuneration and Nomination Committee meets at least twice a year.

 The Audit Committee terms of reference can be found here.